simdutf/simdutf/README.md

 ```
 On success, the `error` field is set to `SUCCESS` and the `position` field indicates either the number of code units validated for validation functions or the number of written
 code units in the output format for transcoding functions.
-In ASCII, Latin 1 and UTF-8, code units occupy 8 bits (they are bytes); in UTF-16LE and UTF-16BE, code units occupy 16 bits; in UTF-32, code units occupy 32 bits.
+In ASCII, Latin1 and UTF-8, code units occupy 8 bits (they are bytes); in UTF-16LE and UTF-16BE, code units occupy 16 bits; in UTF-32, code units occupy 32 bits.

 Generally speaking, functions that report errors always stop soon after an error is
 encountered and might therefore be faster on inputs where an error occurs early in the input.